This chicken divan is a delicious way to dress up chicken, and it is perfect to serve for a special occasion or dinner party.

 It is still a decadent dish with thick creamy, cheesy sauce.
 YUM.

-It’s probably not as bad as you would think calorie and PointsPlus wise, though.
-And it is a little more work than I would normally do for say a weeknight family dinner.
+It’s a little more work than I would normally do for say a weeknight family dinner.
 But totally WORTH.
 IT.

 Before I share the modifications, let me just say that I will eat my Mama’s version of this recipe any time she is willing to make it for me.
-Even though I am careful about my food choices, I am not a food snob.
-I try to stay away from processed things most of the time, but sometimes I do indulge.
-Especially for family classics like this!
+Even though I am careful about my food choices at times, other times I am not.
+All foods fit, and I am not a food snob. 🙅🏼

 Mom’s Original Chicken Divan Recipe